Frequently Asked Questions

 The answer is dependent on the individual.
 Certification is the outcome of a fun learning process that occurs through time and may take up to two years to complete.
 Although session minimums are listed, repeating sessions is common and encouraged, especially for younger participants.
 Older players may move through the levels more quickly while it may take multiple sessions for younger participants.
 Participants who play and practice regularly may move through the levels more quickly than players who do not.

-For participants 14 through 17, we offer accelerated sessions by invite only.
-Please contact email@example.com for more information.
+For participants 14 through 17, we will be offering accelerated sessions by invite only.

 HOW DO PARTICIPANTS BECOME “CERTIFIED”?